yilinzhangAndy/ROSF_labeling/README.md

 ```
 - Start Labeling

-Select the start and end tasks, and select the appropriate description from the `17` categories to start labeling.
+Select the start and end tasks, and select the appropriate description from the `15` categories to start labeling.

+If you think this task not a job task you can input `na` and If you think this task belong to other categories you can input `other`

+- Save File

+Could you please save your Excel file name to `labeled_tasks_[your initials].xlsx`

 <div align="center">
   <img src="Image_for_demonstration/2.png" width="70%">